Chaklader/part-of-speech-tagging/NOTE.md

    - P(Noun | Verb) = 0.7 (probability of a noun following a verb)

 2. Emission Probabilities:

-   Definition: The probability of observing a particular output given a specific hidden state.
+   Emission Probability is the probability of observing a particular output given a specific hidden state.

    Characteristics:
    - Represent the relationship between hidden states and observable outputs.